 The assessment of questions relating to donations falls within the competence of the Office of the Ceo of the Company and, in case of any doubt, employees can contact the Office of the Director-General or the Legal Department and Control.

-The precautionary principle reflects the main purpose of the anti-corruption programme and is built on a planned and coordinated action on the causes and consequences of corruption.
-The precautionary principle aims at preventing activities based on violations of anti-corruption measures.
-TRANSPETROL is aware that, from the point of view of both the community and its business, it is always better to prevent and eliminate the causes of corruption than to deal with these cases subsequently.
-TRANSPETROL is clearly in favour of preventive solutions and measures to combat potential corruption.
+The principle of prevention reflects the main purpose of the anti-corruption programme and is based on planned and coordinated action on the causes and consequences of corruption.
+The prevention principle aims to prevent activities that have their basis in breaches of anti-corruption measures.
+TRANSPETROL is aware that, from a societal as well as a business perspective, it is always better to prevent corruption and eliminate its causes than to deal with it afterwards.
+TRANSPETROL is a clear supporter of preventive solutions and measures to combat potential corruption.

 The principle of professionalism lies in the rapid, efficient and appropriate resolution of situations which could jeopardise the achievement of the best possible situation.
 Professionalism is based on expertise and ethics.
 Professionalism is one of the guarantees of minimising opportunities favourable to the emergence of corruption and bribery.